coffeecocoa/coffeecocoa.github.io/_posts/2021-05-09-nintendo-switch-review-and-price.md

     </a>
 </p>

-Switch game SD cards is slightly longer 3DS cards.
+Switch game SD cards is slightly longer 3DS cards...

-And, The game card slot is located behind a door at the top of the system.
+And, The game card slot is located behind a door at the top of the system...

 ### Nintendo Switch Switch Dock